sonu-kumar-analytics/sales-analysis-project/README.md

 🔄 Process

-1. Collected and cleaned the dataset using Excel
+1. Cleaned and prepared the dataset using Excel
 2. Performed data analysis using SQL
 3. Created KPIs like Total Sales, Total Profit, and Profit Margin
 4. Built an interactive dashboard using Power BI
 5. Generated insights and business recommendations

+---

+📊 Key KPIs

+* Total Sales
+* Total Profit
+* Profit Margin

 ---